 - 42 Tampere Exhibition and Sports Centre, Ilmailunkatu 20.
 The Tampere Exhibition and Sports Centre (TESC), known locally as "Pirkkahalli", hosts various exhibitions and sports events.
 Opening hours and entry price depend on the event.

 - 43 Woodhenge, Suutalanraitti 1 (near the intersection of Highway 9 (E63) and Hervanta Highway).
-Have you heard about Tampere's own "Stonehenge", made by wood?
-Yes, that's really exist.
+Have you heard about Tampere's own "Stonehenge", made of wood?
+Yes, that really exists.

 Do